SainsburyWellcomeCentre/rc2_matlab/README.md

 ### Soloist Executables

 The .exe files for communication with the Soloist are not tracked by the git repo as they are rig specific.
 These executables should be built from source for a fresh install of the software of if the source files are modified (use rc/soloist_c/src/build.bat)

+## Documentation

+See the README in the docs folder for instructions on how to build the documentation.